-A £3.6 billion transitional relief scheme limits changes in rate bills as a result of the 2017 revaluation.
-To help pay for the limits on increases in bills, there are also limits on reductions in bills.
+A transitional relief scheme limits changes in rate bills as a result of the (2023) revaluation.
 Under the transitional scheme, limits continue to apply to yearly increases until the full amount is due (rateable value times the appropriate multiplier).
 The scheme applies only to the bill based on a property at the time of the revaluation.
 If there are any changes to the property after (2023), transitional arrangements will not normally apply to the part of a bill that relates to any increase in rateable value due to those changes.

 Changes to your bill as a result of other reasons (such as changes to the amount of small business rate relief) are not covered by the transitional arrangements.
 The transitional arrangements are applied automatically and are shown on the front of your bill.
 Further information about transitional arrangements and other reliefs may be obtained from your local authority or the website www.gov.uk/introduction-to-business-rates.
 More information on the 2017 revaluation can be found at www.gov.uk/introduction-to-business-rates/revaluation

 Unoccupied Property Rating

 Business rates will not be payable in the first three months that a property is empty.
 This is extended to six months in the case of certain industrial properties.
 After this period rates are payable in full.
 In most cases the unoccupied property rate is zero for properties owned by charities and community amateur sports clubs.
 In addition, there are a number of exemptions from the unoccupied property rate.
 Full details on exemptions can be obtained from your local authority.

 Partly Occupied Property Relief